richard-chau/myslam/README.md

 Currently 0.01-0.03 s one frame.

 ## Branch 0.4:
-**Directed Method** added.
+**Direct (semi-dense) Method** added.
 Direct Semi-dense Method with local map.
 Fix bugs and update maps from time to time.
 Currently 0.04-0.09 s one frame.
 Mainly because of too many points thus over 20,000 edges in G2O.
 Remain to be optimized.

 ## Video: